5 Must-Do's for Organizations that are New to Encryption

-Encryption technology is one of the most popular tools for data security.
-Essentially, it makes information unreadable for those who do not have the decryption key, rendering them useless even if they are accessed or stolen by hackers and cybercriminals.
+Encryption technology is one of the most popular techniques for data security.
+Essentially, it makes information unreadable for those who do not have the decryption key, rendering it useless even if hackers or cybercriminals access or steal it.

 However, taking full advantage of encryption is not an install-and-forget affair.
 There are nuances organizations need to understand or get acquainted with.
 Some organizations fail to apply the technology effectively, leading to inefficiencies or failure to facilitate data security.

 As the phrase implies, the system should trust no one.
 As such, it should verify everyone who requests data access.
 It should not exempt any data request, even those deemed trustworthy.
 Some organizations may suspend encryption for data exchanges with internal machines or company-owned servers, thinking that unnecessary encryption reduces efficiency and productivity.
-Many also do not encrypt data in the BYOD computers of high-level officials.
+Many also do not encrypt data from high-level officials’ BYOD computers.
 That should not be the case.

-zero-trust system maintains a policy of rotating encryption keys and certificates.
-Encryption is a robust cybersecurity tool, but it can easily be defeated if bad actors manage to get a hold of the encryption keys through carelessness or a lack of sensible policy on critical safekeeping.
+A zero-trust system maintains a policy of rotating encryption keys and certificates.
+Encryption is a robust cybersecurity tool, but it can easily be defeated if bad actors can obtain the encryption keys through carelessness or a lack of sensible policy on critical safekeeping.

 Organizations can use automated security penetration testing to ensure the effectiveness of their security controls, including the reliability of their encryption systems.
 However, if an organization deliberately relaxes encryption in some areas to avoid “inconveniences,” security testing may not serve its purpose.

-Configuring security testing to pass to the lack of encryption or the intentional partial suspension of security controls in some areas is risky.
-Organizations will not go wrong with having a zero-trust implementation.
+Configuring security testing to pass due to the lack of encryption or the intentional partial suspension of security controls in some areas is risky.
+However, organizations cannot go wrong with implementing zero trust.

-As renowned security tech expert Luther Martin suggests, it is unlikely for encryption to cause performance issues as long as it “is done” right.
-Encryption can be the reason for slowdowns in some areas, but these drawbacks can be easily minimized or even eliminated with the proper methods and technologies.
+As renowned security tech expert Luther Martin suggests, encryption is unlikely to cause performance issues as long as it “is done” right.
+Encryption can cause slowdowns in some areas, but these drawbacks can be easily minimized or even eliminated with the proper methods and technologies.

 “So, does encryption hurt performance?
 Maybe.
 It depends on exactly what you are doing and how you are doing it.
 In many cases, you will find that the encryption is not a significant factor,” Martin says.
 “Other things, such as the overhead from secure network connections, are typically much more expensive, and these are additional costs that many types of enterprise software will incur,” the security specialist adds.